 And suddenly there was with the angel a multitude of the heavenly host praising God and saying:

 And on earth peace, goodwill toward men!’

-Throughout the Christmas season, choose to focus on the Newborn in the manger, who matured into a Man and experienced every sensation, emotion and longing that binds us together as members of the human race!
-Then, like the shepherds, tell everyone in your sphere of influence the Good News!
+Throughout the Christmas season, choose to focus on the newborn in the manger who not only matured into a Man, but experienced every sensation, emotion and longing that binds us together as members of the human race.
+Then like the shepherds, tell everyone in your sphere of influence the Good News!
 (Lk.
 2:17).

 1) Theophanies and Christophanies describe God’s Old Testament revelation of Himself to individuals in human form.
 Both words derive from the Greek names theos “God” or Christos “Christ” coupled with the word phaino “to appear.”
-Sometimes He is referred to as “the Lord;” at others times, He is described as “the Angel of the Lord” (Gen. 18:1-3; 22:15; Jud.
+Sometimes He is referred to as “the Lord;” at others times, Christ is described as “the Angel of the Lord” (Gen. 18:1-3; 22:15; Jud.
 2:1-6; 6:12; 13:3-6).
-He is distinguished from angels by the fact that generally, He is identified as God either directly or indirectly and that He accepts worship—which all angels refuse (Rev. 19:10).
+Generally distinguished from angels by the fact that as a theophany Christ is identified as God either directly or indirectly and that He accepts worship, which all angels refuse (Rev. 19:10).
 After the resurrection of Jesus, His appearances to people are neither theophanies nor Christophanies, but Christ actually appearing in His glorified body (Acts 9:1-6; 1 Cor.
 9:1).

-2) La nativité de Notre-Seigneur Jésus-Christ (The Birth of Our Lord Jesus Christ), (circa.
+1) La Nativité de Notre-Seigneur Jésus-Christ (The Birth of Our Lord Jesus Christ), (circa.
 1886-1894).
-By Jacques Joseph Tissot [No restrictions; Public domain], via Brooklyn Museum – Enhancement: MKM Portfolios
+(Image used for illustrative purposes) (Photo credit: By Jacques Joseph Tissot/[No restrictions/Public domain]/Brooklyn Museum/Enhancement, MKM Portfolios)